xiejiangzhi/xjzproxy/README.md

 - Slowest 10 Req(online) 0.5d
 - Most reqs in n seconds 0.5d
 - All error requests(404) and not match doc 2d
+- How many errors and show 5xx 4xx count

 3d